cosc2336-ds-alg/assg04/README.md

 Start by uncommenting the next test case with the set of tests for the `sumIterative()` function.
 As usual you are encouraged to practice incremental programming.
-Uncomment this test case, create the function prototype in the `assg-recursion.hpp` header file, and create an empty stub function that simply returns a 0 result.
+Uncomment this test case, create the function prototype in the `librecursion.hpp` header file, and create an empty stub function that simply returns a 0 result.
 This should allow you to have a program that compiles and runs the tests cases for your first function, though the tests will not be passing yet.

-As another wrinkle, you have not been given the function documentation for the function you are to write in the `assg-recursion.cpp` header file.
+As another wrinkle, you have not been given the function documentation for the function you are to write in the `librecursion.cpp` header file.
 You are required to write correct function documentation for your functions this week.
 This includes a short title, a longer description, and documenting the input parameters and return value using `@param` and `@returns` tags